-So many people dream of writing a book, but never go through with it.
+So many people dream of learning how to write an eBook, but never go through with it.
 Yet no matter what, I’m sure you have experience and value you could give through writing a book.
 By packaging your skills and knowledge into a downloadable eBook that helps people learn a skill, advance their careers, or start a businesses, you can change someone’s life and even make good money online.
-You'll just need to employ an easy tool like Sellfy in order to quickly sell PDF files (like an eBook) to your readers.
+You’ll just need to employ an easy tool like Sellfy in order to quickly sell PDF files (like an eBook) to your readers.

 15. Do Micro-Jobs on Amazon Mechanical Turk

 Amazon Mechanical Turk is a service that lets you make money online through doing paid microtasks.
 Each task is something simple that requires human interaction like rating search results, checking for the right spelling on search terms, categorizing the tone of an article, or even basic translating.
 You can do these tasks from anywhere you want and make money online from the world’s largest e-retailer.